binast/binjs-ref/spec/context.md

 # About this file

-This is an attempt to document the Entropy 0.4 compression format.
+This is an attempt to document the context-0.2 compression format.

 # Global structure